AnonymFx/ynab-reconcile/README.md

 # YNAB Reconcile

 Tool to compare [YNAB](https://ynab.com) transactions to transactions from a bank.
 Transaction lists have to be provided via CSV files.
-Bank CSV format is currently the one exported from the (old) [DKB online banking](https://dkb.de) (**you'll need to remove the first couple of lines first**).
+Bank CSV format is currently the one exported from the [DKB online banking](https://dkb.de) (**you'll need to remove the first couple of lines first**).

 ```